kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Marketing <a href="#marketing" id="marketing">#</a>

 There is no shortage of marketing posts saying it was a bad idea to "_Let the product speaks for itself_".
-Well, not unless you are trying to 'hack growth' to win the game.
+Well, not unless you were trying to 'hack growth' to win the game.

 The following is the trajectory of existence I have in mind for Sametable: